markmead/hyperui/data/posts/how-to-contribute.md

 If you are looking to add a component to HyperUI then I will give feedback on both the design and development of the component.

 For new component pull requests, I will review the work three times.
-If on the third review there is feedback from the first review that is not addressed, then I will close it and ask for it to be re-opened once feedback has been addressed.
+If on the third review there is feedback from the first review that is still not addressed, then I will close it and ask for it to be re-opened once feedback has been addressed.

-If on the third review there is new feedback then that's not an issue, it's only if you have ignored feedback from the first review.
+If on the third review there is new feedback then that's not an issue, it's only if you have continued to ignore feedback from the first review.

 I believe this to be fair.

 ## Final Notes

-I believe that contributing to open source is one of the best feelings for a developer, but as mentioned, it can be very daunting.
+Contributing to open source is one of the best feelings for a developer, but as mentioned, it can be very daunting.
 I really don't want anyone to feel that way with HyperUI, so please do get involved, and let's all push HyperUI to become a better project.

 Heads up, I wrote this with [Tiny Markdown](https://tiny-markdown.vercel.app/) my new browser markdown editor 🚀